nikololiahim/devops/app_python/PYTHON.md

   implementation

 # Tools Used
+All these tools
 - [flake8](https://github.com/PyCQA/flake8) - an aggregate of several Python linters
 - [black](https://github.com/psf/black) - a widely used code formatter
+- [isort](https://github.com/PyCQA/isort) - a tool to sort imports in alphabetic order
 - Python/Markdown linters and formatters built into [Pycharm](https://www.jetbrains.com/pycharm/)